modonohoe/aurora-chasers-ireland/README.md

 ##### **2. Nav Bar**

-The horizontal Nav bar is fully responsive and on mobile devices displays as a vertical list.
+The horizontal Nav bar for easy and consistent navigation is fully responsive, on mobile devices it displays as a vertical list.
 The active page displays as underlined and there is a shadow effect when the user hovers over any of the list items.

 ![Nav bar](assets/images/nav-bar.png "Nav bar")